-Non-verbal cues include body language such as posture, muscle tension, eye contact, facial expressions, gestures, actions, decisions, breathing, attitude and tone of voice.
+Non-verbal cues include Healthy Body language such as posture, muscle tension, eye contact, facial expressions, gestures, actions, decisions, breathing, attitude and tone of voice.

-According to Dr. Albert Mehrabian, a professor of Psychology at UCLA, 7% of communication is what is actually said, 38% is the tone of voice and 55% is body language.
+According to Dr. Albert Mehrabian, a professor of Psychology at UCLA, 7% of communication is what is actually said, 38% is the tone of voice and 55% is Healthy Body language.

 Since non-verbal communication is such a significant part of the interpersonal dynamic between you and your partner, focusing your efforts here is the key to increasing closeness, building understanding and promoting trust between the two of you.